 Supporting parents who want to give their child the best environment at home for developing language and early reading skills is the Early Reading Together® Programme.

-This programme has a sound basis in research and practice, and the New Zealand Ministry of Education and the ChildForum Early Childhood Network both validate its quality
+This programme has a sound basis in research and practice.
+The New Zealand Ministry of Education and the Office of Early Childhood Education both validate its quality

 Early childhood services and schools can provide the programme for parents, and it is usually implemented by junior school teachers and/or experienced early childhood educators along with a librarian from their local community library.